tueimage/8qa01/tips_code.md

 The goal of this project is to learn image analysis, not to learn how to work at a big tech company.
 Therefore your code will not be evaluated on how efficient it is.
 However, you want to pay attention to the following things:

 * Does your code run on a different computer, after only adjusting the folder paths?
 Tip: try to see if all group members can run the code at their own laptop
-* Is your code separated from data?
-For example if you use some predefined values (like a paremeter of a feature), they should be defined at the top of the script.
+* Is your code separated from data or settings?
+For example if you use some predefined values (like a parameter of a feature, or location of your images), they should be defined at the top of the script.
 * Is the code using consistent and descriptive variable and function names?
 Is it clear what is happening?
 E.g. use variable names like `image`, `mask` instead of `iiii`, `mm`, `whydoesntitwork`.
 * Are the comments helpful in explaining what is happening?
 You do not need to comment every line of code, but one comment in the entire file is another extreme.
 See the example code for some pointers on what/how you can and should comment.